PyO3/pyo3/guide/src/building_and_distribution.md

 To ensure ABI compatibility, we don't allow setting a minimum version higher than the system Python version.
 E.g., if you set `abi3-py38` and try to compile the crate with Python 3.6, it just fails.

+As an advanced feature, you can build PyO3 wheel without calling Python interpreter with the environment variable `PYO3_NO_INTERPRETER` set, but this only works on *NIX.

 ## Cross Compiling

 Cross compiling PyO3 modules is relatively straightforward and requires a few pieces of software: